 Introduction: Hands-Free Wall-Mounted Hand Sanitizer Dispenser

 We have a stock of hand sanitizer inside the front entrance of our home thanks to COVID-19, but a hands-free one outside is ideal as it allows sanitizing before coming in contact with the house.
 So we built a simple wall-mounted one that can be built from string and wood scraps or 3D printed.
-It works perfectly and has proved very handy for our family which includes two students entering Grade 10 & 12 this Fall.
+It works perfectly and has proved very handy for our family which includes a middle school science teacher and two students entering Grade 10 & 12 this Fall.

 Step 1: Design and 3D Print